 The Solution: Spinlister Pro has partnered with a leading outdoor industry insurance broker to provide retailers with the coverage they need to be protected.
 Most of the insurance world is not typically open to working with outdoor retailers due to the risks associated with a bike rental business.
 That said, we have built a unique partnership with insurance providers who understand the risks and are well-versed in structuring coverage plans to meet these demands.

 3.)
 COMPETITION FROM CITY BIKE SHARES

 Since the concept first took root in Europe a decade ago, city bike shares have become an increasingly common part of the American urban landscape.
-As of year end 2016, there were nearly 120 subscription-based public bike schemes available in the US, offering a low-cost alternative to traditional shop rentals.
+By the end of 2016, there were nearly 120 subscription-based public bike schemes available in the US, offering a low-cost alternative to traditional shop rentals.

 Though the recent failure of systems like Seattle’s Pronto! bike share highlight the ongoing difficulties faced by these enterprises, there’s no denying the numbers.
 In 2016, New York’s Citi Bike alone saw a record-setting 14 million trips taken, forcing smaller outfits like the private bike fleet at McCarren Hotel in Brooklyn to simply close up shop.

 The Solution: By emphasizing the joy and diversity of cycling, Spinlister has successfully established itself as the global alternative to a one-size-fits-all model of bike sharing.
 We’ve spent years cultivating a community of cyclists with diverse tastes and riding styles, and now we’re giving local bike shops unfettered access to this expansive market via our Spinlister Pro platform.
 It’s the single largest network of riders and renters anywhere on Earth, and getting bigger every day.